martinpiper/BombJack/README.md

 The Z80 data write signals are mocked using a combination of simulator pattern generator and some simple timing logic, this is separate to the main video schematic and the components are excluded from the PCB layout.

+As per the orignal design all writes to the video hardware should be timed to coincide with the VBLANK.
+This is because the video hardware is almost always reading the RAM during the visible portion of the frame.
+Writing to the sprite registers outside the VBLANK will especially produce nasty looking effects on the screen.
+This RAM sharing model is quite common is old arcade and console hardware.

 * Using the pattern file: 9800.ptn

 	This includes background screen setup, char screen data setup and sprite palette, frames and position setup.